darnocer/blog/content/blog/no-where-to-arrive.md

 I thought I had it alllll figured out.

-...
-Lol.
+(...
+Lol.)

-In my mid-twenties, I experienced a spiritual awakening— a moment so profound and life-altering, it fundamentally shifted how I viewed myself, others, and the world.
+In my mid-twenties, I experienced a spiritual awakening— an experience so profound and life-altering, it fundamentally shifted how I viewed myself, others, and the world.

 Amidst this awakening, I felt radical self-love, accompanied by increased confidence, contentment, peace, and joy— all feelings that were genuinely new to me.